backdrop-contrib/slick/README.txt

 Always clear the cache when updating the module to ensure things are picked up:
 - admin/config/development/performance

+If having JS error with jQuery v1.7, you may need to upgrade it to v1.8.

 Dropped workaround for "on demand" lazyLoad.
 The issue is no longer valid.
 However if the issue persists at your end, please try two possible fixes below.